cmiles/PointlessWaymarksProject/PointlessWaymarks.CmsContentEditor/DevNotes.md

 ﻿## Todos
- - Tag Exclusion Editor DataNotification Support
+ - DataNotification should transmit a project identifier
  - All Items Tab - reports for no tags, etc.
  - For geo types and notes review local file cleanup on delete
  - Right click context menu for items